yushin2001/wp1121/hw4/README.md

     NEXT_PUBLIC_PUSHER_CLUSTER=<cluster>
     ```

-    `NEXT_PUBLIC` prefix is required for the client side to access the env variable.

 6. Go to `App Settings` tab, scroll down to `Enable authorized connections` and enable it.
-    Note: If you enable the `Enable client events` option, every connection will last only 30 seconds if not authorized.
-So if you just want to do some experiments, you might need to disable this option.

 ## NextAuth Setup